purusoni/ESC-Group-CCR-Handbook/README.md

 # ESC Group CCR Handbook (In Progress)
+*If you want to contributing to the handbook please start a pull request*

+---
 ***Adopted from https://docs.ccr.buffalo.edu/en/latest/***

 In this handbook, I will provide an overview of the resources in CCR and how to make a quick start.
 Then, I will structure an outline Q&A section and list the common questions and troubleshooting solutions.